 Content

 Also known by the brand name Rogaine®, minoxidil is one of the most widely used hair loss treatments on the market.
+But minoxidil side effects and the different ways to apply it should be considered before starting the medication.

 Content

-Minoxidil is a well-known hair loss medication used to stimulate hair growth and slow down hair loss.
-There are two forms of minoxidil treatments: topical minoxidil and oral minoxidil.
+Minoxidil is a well-known hair loss medication used to stimulate the hair growth cycle and slow down hair loss.

 Topical minoxidil comes as a foam or liquid solution.
 You apply it directly to your scalp where there’s hair loss, up to twice a day for optimal hair growth.

-At the moment, the U.S. Food and Drug Administration (FDA) has approved topical minoxidil for the treatment of male pattern hair loss.
+At the moment, the U.S. Food and Drug Administration (FDA) has only approved topical minoxidil for the treatment of male pattern hair loss.

-It can!
 Topical minoxidil can be used to treat multiple forms of hair loss, including:

 Androgenetic alopecia (male pattern baldness)